gxvigo/lunchBar/README.md

 Lunch Bar
 ===================

-This is repository hosts a Node.js Express application used to implement the web site of my son's school lunch bar.
+This repository hosts a Node.js Express application used to implement the web site of my son's school lunch bar.
 This is a modernized version of the current web site.

 This project has been used as training exercise while following the course "Building a Website with Node.js and Express.js" by Ray Villalobos.